makuge/web23-exercise-4-solution/README.md

 2. In a second step, we will add functionality to send the selected movies to yet another new endpoint, which will query `omdbapi.com` again to get the movie data for the selected movies.
 Then, we permanentely add the chosen movies to our model.

-3. The third task is in part movie collection management and in part a styling task.
-First, we add a third new endpoint and a new button to our movies to be able to remove them from our movie collection.
-Then, we add a [breakpoint](https://www.w3schools.com/css/css_rwd_mediaqueries.asp) to configure the grid layout from exercise 3 for bigger screens.
+3. The third task is again about movie collection management, namely about **deletion**.
+We add a functionality for removal of movie to our server and remove the corresponding article element once the deletion was successful.

 ### Checking your implementation
 As usual, to check whether your implementation is working as expected you **run** Cypress end-to-end tests.
 These tests are the exact same tests used to assess your implementation once you commit it to the GitHub repository, only this time there are ? of them.